KxSystems/docs/docs/ref/accumulators.md

 ### Over

-The function derived by Over and a non-unary iterable is an aggregate: it reduces lists and dictionaries to atoms.
+The function Over derives from a non-unary iterable is an aggregate: it reduces lists and dictionaries to atoms.

 For empty right argument/s the atom result depends on the iterable and, if the derived function is variadic, on how it is applied.